MicrosoftDocs/azure-video-indexer/azure-video-indexer/object-detection.md

 - There are up to 20 detections per frame for standard and advanced processing and 35 tracks per class.
 - Object size shouldn't be greater than 90 percent of the frame.
 Very large objects that consistently span over a large portion of the frame might not be recognized.
 - Small or blurry objects can be hard to detect.
-The can either be missed or misclassified (wine glass, cup).
+They can either be missed or misclassified (wine glass, cup).
-- Objects that are transient and appear in very few frames may ot be recognized.
+- Objects that are transient and appear in very few frames may not be recognized.
-- Other factors that may affect the accuracy of the object detection include low light conditions, camera motion, and occlusion.
+- Other factors that may affect the accuracy of the object detection include low light conditions, camera motion, and occlusions.
-- Video AI Indexer supports only real world objects.
+- Azure AI Video Indexer supports only real world objects.
 There is no support for animation or CGI.
 Computer generated graphics (such as news-stickers) may produce strange results.
 - See [specific class notes](#specific-class-notes).

 ## Specific class notes